 We found Shimano's E8000 system to be pretty dialed when it comes to power output.
-It offered very predictable output with a consistency that impressed all of our testers, although it lost a little ground in the rating metric to the HaiBike XDURO AllMtn due to that bike's slightly more powerful motor.
+It offered very predictable output with a consistency that impressed all of our testers, although it lost a little ground in the rating metric to the HaiBike XDURO AllMtn and the Bulls E-Stream EVO due to their slightly more powerful motors.
 The Shimano system offers three settings of pedal assistance, Eco, Trail, and Boost.
 Each setting delivers a different amount of power, with Boost offering the most, and Eco providing the least.
 Of course, the different output settings use different amounts of battery power, the more pedal assistance you use the faster the battery drains and vice versa.

 As mentioned earlier, the power was delivered very consistently in all of its settings, and there was no real jerkiness or fluctuations that were noticeable on the trail.
-The pedal assistance kicked in quickly, but not too quickly, about half a pedal stroke.
-This was noticeably different than the HaiBike XDURO AllMtn which felt twitchy and kicked in the moment the pedals were weighted.
+The pedal assistance kicked in quickly, but not too quickly, about a quarter pedal stroke.
+This was noticeably different than the HaiBike XDURO AllMtn which felt twitchy and kicked in the moment the pedals were weighted, or the super smooth initiation of the Bulls as that coincided directly with the pedals.
 We loved the fact that the power band of the Shimano Steps E8000 motor continued for a second after we stopped pedaling as well, as opposed to having an abrupt cutoff like the Specialized.
 This short continuation of power output made this bike a tester favorite for climbing and really made it shine on punchy little climbs in the middle of descents.

 Shimano claims a range of 50km/31mi in the Boost setting, 75km/46.5mi in the Trail setting, and 100km/62mi in the Eco setting.
 While it would be incredible if this were true, the distance range is affected by a number of factors, including elevation gain, riding conditions, rider weight, and temperature, among others.

 In our head to head range testing, we found the Commencal Meta Power Race 650B+ to have the shortest range of the three bikes in our test, at 17.1 miles and approximately 3,100 vertical feet.
-For comparison, the HaiBike XDURO AllMtn was able to go 17.8 miles and approximately 3,200 vertical feet, while the Specialized Turbo Levo FSR Comp 6Fattie went 20.6 miles and 3,455 vertical feet.
-This range test was performed on the same trail, on the same day, in the same conditions, with all the batteries fully charged and ridden until the batteries died.
+For comparison, the HaiBike XDURO AllMtn was able to go 17.8 miles and approximately 3,200 vertical feet, the Trek Powerfly could travel 18.6 miles and around 3,100 vertical feet, while the Specialized Turbo Levo Comp went 20.6 miles and 3,455 vertical feet.

 Commencal is known for great component specs and affordable prices, relatively speaking of course, so it comes as no surprise that the Meta Power Race 650B+ has the most impressive build of the models we tested.
 We've touched on many aspects of the build already and how they play into aspects of the bike's performance, but here we'll lay it all out together.
 We'll start with the suspension, and Commencal went all in with a 160mm Rock Shox Lyrik RCT3 fork, Super Deluxe Coil RCT rear shock with a 350 lb spring, and a 125mm Reverb Stealth dropper seat post.
 This suspension package made for a stiff steering but supple front end, and a super plush rear end, although some of our testers felt they were blowing through the travel of the 350 lb spring and would have preferred a beefier one.
 That said, the different frame sizes come with different weight springs, the small frame comes with 300 lb, medium with 350 lb, large with 400 lb, and XL with 450 lb, and springs are available as an aftermarket purchase.